 NEW!
 See exclusive "then and now" stories, photos, and videos of Latina breast cancer survivors: Go here!

-The U.S. Latino population grew to 60.6 million in 2019, a record 18.5% of the total population, according to new Census Bureau data.
+The U.S. Latino population has risen to 62,647,044, representing 18.9% of the nation’s population, according to new Census Bureau estimates.